 - an article for the NCURA Research Management Review

-- an article for the ARMA Journal of Research Administration
+- an article for the SRAi Journal of Research Administration

 - a final report presenting the full findings

-- a separate dataset of anonymised responses to the free text questions
+- a separate, loosely linked, collection of anonymised datasets containing the free text responses